evan2304/github-tutorial/README.md

     * Copy and paste the first line into your bash and press enter
     * Repeat these steps with the second line of code.

 Voilà!
-Now you have created your first repo, aswell set up the connection between your local and remote repository.
+Now you have created your first repo, aswell as set up the connection between your local and remote repository.

 ---
 ## Workflow & Commands
+Now that you've set up your repo, how about some commands that you will need to use when you start making changes?
+`git status`is a vital command

 ---